a) Article of Association

 meetings shall be called extraordinary general meetings.

-6.2 The Committee may, whenever it thinks fit, and
+6.2 The Committee may, whenever it thinks fit, and must,

 6.3 Any requisition made by the Members must state the